 About the time the Haydens' venture failed, Armin Krueger became the caretaker of the cave.
 Krueger was born about a quarter of a mile from the cave entrance and had spent much of his adult life guiding visitors through Illinois Caverns and exploring the caves of Monroe County.

 Illinois Caverns is located in southwestern Illinois in Monroe County about 35 miles south of St. Louis.
-The entrance to the cave (which also has been known as Burksville Cave, Manmmoth Cave of Illinois, Egyptian Cave and Eckert Cave) is located on a 9.25-acre tract which was purchased by the Department of Natural Resources in 1985.
+This karst region known as the Sinkhole Plain contains one of the densest concentration of sinkholes in the US.
+The entrance to the cave (which also has been known as Burksville Cave, Manmmoth Cave of Illinois, Egyptian Cave and Eckert Cave) is located on a 118-acre tract which was purchased by the Department of Natural Resources in 1985.

 Over millenniums of time, the dissolving action of water along the subterranean cracks formed large, water-filled conduits or underground streams.
 Meanwhile, erosion on the surface began to cut valleys into the surrounding countryside.
 As the surface valleys deepened, some of the underground passages were drained, creating the air-filled passages known as caves.